xueelf/docsify-chat/README.md

 ## Installation

-1. Add the docsify-tabs plugin to your `index.html` after docsify.
+1. Add the docsify-chat plugin to your `index.html` after docsify.

    ```html
    <!-- Docsify -->